nsw42/alpine-cross-compile/README.md

 It supports both 32-bit (`armhf`) and 64-bit (`arm64`) ARM builds.
 It should be possible to get other platforms to work too, with some minor tweaks.

+## Other installed utilities

+In addition to the stated gotk4 bindings, the following utilities are also included in a built image:

+- [cyclonedx-gomod](https://github.com/CycloneDX/cyclonedx-gomod) to support creating SBOMs for built applications

 ## Prerequisites

 Stating the obvious, you'll need [Docker](https://www.docker.com/products/docker-desktop/).